traefik/traefik/docs/configuration/logs.md

 ## Access Logs

-Access logs are written when `[accessLog]` is defined.
+Access logs are written when the entry `[accessLog]` is defined (or the command line flag `--accesslog`).
-By default it will write to stdout and produce logs in the textual [Common Log Format (CLF)](#clf-common-log-format), extended with additional fields.
+By default it writes to stdout and produces logs in the textual [Common Log Format (CLF)](#clf-common-log-format), extended with additional fields.

-To enable access logs using the default settings just add the `[accessLog]` entry:
+To enable access logs using the default settings, add the `[accessLog]` entry in your `traefik.toml` configuration file:

 ```toml
 [accessLog]